-Rules for dressing with an Ostomy:** 1.
-No jeans.** They just don’t work with where your pouch sits.
+1. Jeans may be a no-go.
+They may not work with where your pouch sits.
 Plus, if you are going through any surgery series, then your abdomen is going to be swollen for much of the time that you have your pouch.
 Jeans press on the swelling and are uncomfortable.

 2. Follow the trend.
-Yoga pants, leggings, and hi-rise jeggings are all the craze.
+Yoga pants, leggings, and high-rise jeggings are all the craze.

-3.ou CAN crop.**** With those hi-rise leggings and pants comes the opportunity to wear crop tops!
-Staying in trend with the ability to look and feel sexy.
+3. You can crop.
+With those high-rise leggings and pants comes the opportunity to wear crop tops!
+Staying on trend with the ability to look and feel sexy is possible.

 4. Go for oversized.
 Any time of the year is a great time for an oversized cardigan.
 They can be worn with loose fitting jean shorts in the summer or with leggings, boots and knee socks in the winter.
 They were life-savers for me.
 I could still wear my favorite tanks/tees underneath, but when I was feeling uncomfortable or not as confident in myself, I could close the sweater.

 5. Max out on maxis.
 When it’s warmer outside you still have options - maxi dresses always worked well for me.
-They are comfortable, loose fitting and aren’t too revealing for hot summer or spring days.
+They are comfortable, loose-fitting, and not too revealing for hot summer or spring days.

-6.carves.**** Stock up on scarves—they can be worn longer so to cover your midsection.
+6. Scarves.
+Stock up on scarves — they can be worn longer to cover your midsection.